Circuit theory

 4. The reciprocal of the equivalent resistance is the sum of the reciprocals of the resistances of the individual elements

-It is very important to notice that determining whether the elements are connected in parallel depends on whether the same voltage occurs across them.
+It is very important to note that the key to determining whether the elements are connected in parallel is to establish whether the same voltage is present across them

-For clarity - using the conductance formula is rarely actually beneficial, but it helps to see the relationship that occurs for this type of element connection.
+For clarity - it is very rare that it is truly beneficial to use the formula with conductance, but it helps to see the relationship that occurs for such a connection of elements

 In practice, it is also worth remembering the formula for two elements connected in parallel:

-If you ever have doubts about what is in the denominator and what is in the numerator, remember that in the end the correct unit - \(\Omega\), must come out, so multiplication MUST be in the numerator because:
+If you ever have doubts about what is in the denominator and what is in the numerator, remember that in the end, you must get the correct unit - \(\Omega\), so multiplication MUST be in the numerator because:

 \begin{aligned} &\frac{\Omega\cdot \Omega}{\Omega + \Omega}=\frac{\Omega^2}{\Omega}=\Omega\\ \end{aligned}